Skip to main content

 A.R.S. § 14-2514

-Arizona law allows people to enter into binding contracts about their wills, but only if the agreement is documented in a specific way.
+Arizona law allows people to enter into binding contracts about their wills.
+The agreement must be documented in a specific way.
 A joint will or mutual wills alone do not create a presumption that the parties agreed not to change their wills.

 Title 14, INTESTATE SUCCESSION AND WILLS